bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 $ bloodyAD --host 10.10.11.31 -d infiltrator.htb -u "e.rodriguez" -p ':b02e97f2fdb5c3d36f77375383449e56' set password 'm.harris' 'Pwn3d_by_ACLs!'
 ```

-Since `m.harris` is playing the _protected user_ card like the VIP of Active Directory, we gotta do the whole “request a TGT and flex Kerberos auth” dance again.
+Since `m.harris` is playing the _protected user_ card like he the president of Active Directory, we gotta do the whole “request a TGT and flex Kerberos auth” dance again.

 No password?
 No problem — just slide into Evil-WinRM using the magic `--realm` flag with your shiny ticket instead of a boring old password.
 It’s like showing up to the party with a golden invite while everyone else is stuck outside sweating their creds.